Case Studies 3 cases in detail · 12 LATAM markets · confidential by default

 The decision

-Adjust the focus between races: prioritize Colapinto's voice in the app and participatory activations (a giveaway to meet the driver).
-Uber doubled its share and tripled its positive sentiment with zero paid spend, deciding during the season, not after.
+Shift the play between races: lead with Colapinto's voice in the app and a participatory activation (a giveaway to meet the driver).
+Uber roughly doubled its share of voice and tripled positive sentiment on zero paid spend — a call made mid-season, not in a post-mortem.

 The proof